TheDataShed/shedlabs-helloworld/README.txt

 	4) Open the Docker Quickstart Terminal and cd to the 'shedlabs-hello-world' directory

-	5) Enter these commands from the root of the project:
+	5) Enter this command from the root of the project:

-		docker build -t datashed/web_demo . (don't forget the full stop!)

 		docker-compose-up